 This is the employer's chance to tell you why you should work for them.
 The information provided is from their perspective.

-Accepted Offer – Interviewed in Cotonou (Benin) Aug 2010 – Reviewed 13 hours ago New
+Accepted Offer – Interviewed in Cotonou (Benin) Aug 2010 – Reviewed 5 weeks ago

 Interview Details Cumbersome.
 The process takes about a year from start to finish.
 You have to fill out a lot of paperwork and be very flexible, as you most likely won't be offered your first choice in terms of job location.
 The interview is pretty harmless, but you do need to emphasize the fact that you have an… – Full Interview